ligi/docs/trezor-apps/coinsimple.rst

 .. image:: images/coinsimple11.png

 Authenticate with your PIN.
-Note, that PIN is never asked again until you disconect the device.
+Note, that PIN is never asked again until you disconnect the device.

 .. image:: images/coinsimple12.png